Lucksi/Mr.Holmes/README.md

 <br>

 # FILE-TRANSFER:
-## With this version it is Possible to Transfer your reports directly to Your Phone Via Qr-Code Located on Folder QRCodes
+## With this version it is Possible to Transfer your reports directly to Your Phone Via Qr-Code

 <br>